 If you are not baptized, we invite you to come to the altar rail for a blessing.
 Cross your arms over your chest to indicate that you want a blessing.
 Your children may also receive a blessing.

 The votive candles at the front of the church may be lit when returning to your pew after receiving Communion (or before the service), in thanksgiving or memory of a loved one.

-As part of the ministry of our parish, healing prayer is offered at the altar after the 8:00 am and 10:45 services without healing prayer ministers.
+As part of the ministry of our parish, healing prayer is offered at the altar after the 8:00 am service and during communion in the side chapel at 10:45 service with our healing prayer ministers.
 No request is too small or too large to lift up in prayer.